z399/Android-privacy-guide/README.md

 **🔏 Alternatives:**

+- [Orbot](https://guardianproject.info/apps/org.torproject.android/) is a free software Proxy server project to provide anonymity on the Internet for users of the Android operating system.
+It acts as an instance of the Tor network on such devices and allows traffic routing from a device's web browser, e-mail client, map program, etc., through the Tor network, providing anonymity for the user.

 - [ProtonVPN](https://protonvpn.com/) - As a Swiss VPN provider, Proton does not log user activity or share data with third parties.
 Tor is also supported.